Q: What is AWS Transfer Family?

 Q: Can I enable multiple protocols on the same endpoint?

 Yes.
 During setup, you can select the protocol(s) you want to enable for clients to connect to your endpoint.
-The server hostname and identity provider are shared across the selected protocols.
-Similarly, you can also add FTP/FTPS support to an existing AWS Transfer for SFTP server endpoint, as long as the endpoint is hosted within your VPC and you are using a Custom Identity Provider.
+The server hostname, IP address, and identity provider are shared across the selected protocols.
+Similarly, you can also enable additional protocol support to existing AWS Transfer Family endpoints, as long as the the endpoint configuration meets the requirements for all the protocols you intend to use.

 Q: When should I create separate server endpoints for each protocol vs enable the same endpoint for multiple protocols?